ElliotRedhead/WorkoutPlanner/README.md

 git clone https://github.com/ElliotRedhead/WorkoutPlanner
 ```

 2. The standard recommendation for managing python packages and preventing package conflicts is to create an isolated virtual environment for each project.
-Using python's included venv package create an environment within the target directory (command varies based on OS):
+Using python's included venv package create an environment within the target directory (command varies based on OS, check the [documentation](https://docs.python.org/3/library/venv.html) for additional help with this.):

 ```console
 Windows: python -m venv venv